ttopper/CPSC129/docs/03.3_CGoL_2_Persistence/03_Option_1_Screenshot.md

 disk once you have completed the assignment.

 How about the size of the representation on disk?
-For each cell in the universe it stores two Bytes to disk, one for the cell and one for the space separating it from the next cell.
-In addition it stores a newline character to mark the end of each row.
+For each cell in the universe, it stores two Bytes to disk, one for the cell and one for the space separating it from the next cell.
+In addition, it stores a newline character to mark the end of each row.
 So for an r × c universe it uses (r × c × 2) + r Bytes.
 To make this more concrete lets consider a couple of specific universe sizes: